Paul Fleischman's Official Website

 SEEDFOLKS

-Read by the state of Vermont and by cities in NY, FL, MA, WI
+Read by the state of Vermont and cities around the country

 Buckeye Children's Book Award